-The aim of this subject is to introduce students to the theories and basic findings from experimental research employing principles of associative learning.
-The subject offers students the opportunity to acquire an understanding of human and animal behaviour derived from the principles of Pavlovian conditioning, operant conditioning and observational learning.
-This subject aims to develop a critical thinking perspective on issues and findings in learning research.
+This subject introduces students to the theories and fundamental findings from experimental research employing principles of associative learning.
+It provides students with an understanding of human and animal behaviour derived from Pavlovian conditioning, operant conditioning and observational learning.
+The subject allows students to develop a critical thinking perspective on issues and findings in learning research.

 |Faculty||Faculty of Society & Design|